Greg Ratajik

 Development tools and software:

-Other software: Word, Project, Visio, Adobe Photoshop, FrontPage, and Outlook.
-Webmaster of over fifty domains (.NET and Linux)
+Other software: Word, Project, Visio, Lotus Notes, Adobe Photoshop, FrontPage, and Outlook.
+Webmaster of 75 domains (.NET and Linux)

 IPI is a large insurance inspection company with a very small IT staff.
 That IT staff runs and develops all aspects of the company’s technology.
-My primary area of responsibility is all Web and Reporting development for the company.
-I architect, design, develop, deploy, maintain, and administer all of the various web sites for IPI.
 My work has included:

-• Development of a new Audit system.
-I was the lead architect that designed the new system, and led the 6 person development team in the development of the software.
-Our quick execution on this system allowed us to enter a new market place, and has substantially increased our revenue over the last year.
-Development was in ASP.NET, C#, VB.NET, and .NET Web Services.
+• Lead Architect for an Insurance Audit system.
+Led the 6 person development team in the development and delivery of the software, and wrote portions of the front-end and server.
+Quick delivery of this system allowed the company to enter a new market place, and has substantially increased revenue over the last 5 years.
+(ASP.NET, C#, VB.NET, .NET Web Services.)

 • Development and release of two .NET/C# web sites.
 Designed and developed a complex web-based reporting system that is the new standard reporting system for IPI.
 Developed a data-entry and management system for Field Staff.
 Both of these systems are being used as the basis of all future web development at IPI.
-These projects use ASP.NET, C#, ADO.NET, XML, and wrappers around a legacy COM middle-tier.
+(ASP.NET, C#, ADO.NET, XML, COM)

-• Responsibility for the development of, and enhancements to, an existing ASP web site (VBScript, XML/XSLT, VB, C++, COM, ATL, and SQL Server).
+• Responsibility for the development of, and enhancements to, an existing ASP web site.
 While portions of this work are given to other team members, I am ultimately responsible for the various web sites and perform most of the development tasks.
+(VBScript, XML/XSLT, VB, C++, COM, ATL, SQL Server)

-• Maintenance of several other systems, including a fat VB Client and a COM middle tier.
+• Maintenance of several other systems, including a fat VB Client and a COM middle tier (VB 6, COM, COM+, MFC, ATL, C++)

 10/1995 – 9/2001 - Chief Architect